outpaddling/LPJS/README.md

 scheduler and resource manager for HPC (High Performance Computing) clusters.
-An HPC cluster is anywhere from one to thousands of computers (called nodes) with managed CPU and memory resources for the purpose of performing computationally intensive jobs.
+An HPC cluster is anywhere from one to thousands of computers (called nodes) with managed CPU and memory resources for the purpose of performing computationally intensive jobs in parallel (simultaneously).

-Most clusters are linked together with a private high-speed network to maximize the speed of data exchange between the nodes, and to isolate the heavy traffic from the organizational network.
+Most clusters are linked together with a private high-speed network to maximize the speed of data exchange between the nodes, and to isolate the heavy traffic they generate from the broader organizational network.
 Typically there is a "head node", dedicated to keeping track of available CPU cores and memory on all nodes, multiple compute nodes, and one or more file servers, A.K.A.
 I/O nodes.

+There may also be additional node types, such as "visualization" nodes, which contain graphical software for examining analysis results on the cluster,so they don't have to be transferred to a workstation or laptop first.
+Note, however, that immediately copying results to another location is generally a good idea, so that you have a backup in case of accidental deletion, disk failure, etc.

 Using LPJS and similar systems, users can queue jobs to run as soon as resources become available.
 Compute nodes with available cores and memory